bryce-mcmath/traderu/docs/PRESENTATION.md

 ### Jon

 Thanks everyone.
-If we don't see you later, have a good rest of your day.
+We would love to talk to you after the presentations to talk about our app and answer any questions